 In fear, the conquistadors finally fled, refusing to return to the mountain, which they dubbed Monte Superstition.
 The legends had begun.

-A century and a half later, having heard of the rich gold to be found in the Superstitions, Jesuit priest Eusebio Francisco Kino, whose objective was to establish missions and Christianize the savages, was lured by the tales.
-In the first decade of the 1700’s, he began to explore the region, finding several sources of gold.
+A century and a half later, having heard of the rich gold to be found in the Superstitions, Jesuit priest Eusebio Francisco Kino, whose objective was to establish missions and Christianize the Indians, was lured by the tales.
+In the first decade of the 1700s, he began to explore the region, finding several sources of gold.
 Though it is not known if he found the fabled Dutchman’s Mine, his forays did produce the coveted shining metal, adding more fuel to the legend of gold in the Superstitions.
 However, these expeditions further enraged the Apache, who then began to prey on all trespassers.

 In 1748, the Superstitions, as well as some 3,750 square miles of what is now Arizona, were given to Mexican cattle-baron, Don Miguel Peralta of Sonora, in a land grant.